 By default, the map is zoomed in to show where most of your members are congregated.
 For example, if your association is county-based, your map will start off much more zoomed in than the map for an association with international members.

-Addresses shown in the directory are always based on the members' Shipping Addresses, not Billing or Personal (we never show individuals' addresses, anyway!).
+Addresses shown in the directory are always based on the members' Shipping Addresses, not Billing or Personal.
 Likewise, a record will not appear in the map view if they:

 Do not have a shipping address